nealmcb/ColoradoRLA/docs/26_export_manual.md

 Separate from the RLA application server and client software that supports the Department of State and the Counties in carrying out the Risk Limiting Audit, there is a command, called `rla_export`, allowing export of data from the central server and the underlying database.

+The rla_export tool serves multiple purposes.
+In general, it is designed to provide election officials and the public with the information and evidence they need to ensure that a Risk-Limiting Audit actually accomplished its goal.

+Recall than an RLA is designed to ensure than an election is Software Independent.
+See Software Independence (Wack and Rivest) at http://vote.nist.gov/SI-in-voting.pdf for more on this important goal, which is also part of VVSG 2.0.

+But an audit which itself forces people to believe the output of someone else's software can't be convincing.
+So we designed Public RLA Oversight Protocol (http://bcn.boulder.co.us/~neal/elections/PublicRLAOversightProtocol.pdf) which explains how anyone can observe an audit, obtain the evidence that the audit relied on, and check all the calculations themselves, or with their own software if they want.

+The rla_export tool extracts the necessary information from the RLATool and produces the reports which observers need to follow the Public RLA Oversight Protocol.
+It produces them in both csv and json format, for the convenience of those familiar with traditional spreadsheets, or with web development languages like Javascript.

-The command is part of a python package, whose technical description can be found in a `README.rst` file in the python site-packages directory tree wherever the package is installed.
+The command is part of a Python package, whose technical description can be found in a `README.rst` file in the Python site-packages directory tree wherever the package is installed.

 The `README.rst` file gives instructions for installing the python package, and describes various run-time options.
 For a catalog of the exports produced by the command, see below.